Philosophy (PHIL)

 Distribution Requirements: Humanities

-PHIL 115 Critical Thinking 5 Credits
+PHIL& 115 Critical Thinking 5 Credits

 An introduction to the critical examination of arguments in their various forms, whether oral, written, or visual.
 Coursework will emphasize the practical analysis of arguments in everyday contexts.
 Specific topics include identifying premises and conclusions; recognizing common types of arguments; understanding logical fallacies.